Absorption law

 In algebra, the absorption law or absorption identity is an identity linking a pair of binary operations.

 Two binary operations, ¤ and ⁂, are said to be connected by the absorption law if:

 a ¤ (a ⁂ b) = a ⁂ (a ¤ b) = a.

 Examples

 Lattices

 A set equipped with two commutative and associative binary operations $\scriptstyle \lor$ ("join") and $\scriptstyle \land$ ("meet") that are connected by the absorption law is called a lattice; in this case, both operations are necessarily idempotent (i.e. a $\scriptstyle \lor$ a = a and a $\scriptstyle \land$ a = a).

-Examples of lattices include Heyting algebras and Boolean algebras, in particular sets of sets with union (∪) and intersection (∩) operators, and ordered sets with min and max operations.
+Examples of lattices include Heyting algebras and Boolean algebras, in particular sets of sets with union (∪) and intersection (∩) operators, ordered sets with min and max operations and integers with least common multiple and greatest common divisor.

 Logic

 In classical logic, and in particular Boolean algebra, the operations OR and AND, which are also denoted by $\scriptstyle \lor$ and $\scriptstyle \land$, satisfy the lattice axioms, including the absorption law.
 The same is true for intuitionistic logic.